a-star711/CurrencyConverter-API/README.md

 Ensure you configure a .env file with the following variables:
 MONGO_URI=

-API_KEY for https://www.exchangerate-api.com/ used to fetch the currency rates.
+API_KEY= you can get free key at https://www.exchangerate-api.com/ used to fetch the currency rates.